 69% of employees say they would work harder if they felt their efforts were more appreciated.
 So, maintain an authentic and open conversation with your team, recognise and share their efforts and say thank you regularly.

-Find out more about how to show your employee’s recognition here.
+Find out more about how to reward your employees here.

 Promote Lunch Breaks